cofdness/angular-chat-socket/README.md

-# Angular IONIC multiplatform
+# Important update

-This project implement login social support IOS, Android, Web.
+This project will stop build multiplatform.
+I will create a flutter version to cover the IOS and Android build.

 ## Requirement
-- Nodejs
+- Nodejs (move to server project)
 - angular CLI
-- Ionic CLI
+- Ionic CLI (deprecated)
-- MongoDB
+- MongoDB (move to server project)
 - Other package and dependence

 ## How to run